jamesgray0353/CIRCLE-AI/README.md

 - Automate the analysis process for various technologies.
 - Standardize results and enhance analytical capabilities.
 - Conduct in-depth material analyses and suggest optimal material replacements.

-## Acknowledgments

-No specific acknowledgments at this time.